CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/unit-4/03/page02.md

 ### Task 6: Configure Pipeline Job Basics

-We now need to configure a bit more detail before running your pipeline in Azure ML Designer.
+In this task you will configure the details needed to run your pipeline, including setting up a new experiment and creating a compute cluster.
+You will submit the pipeline job to Azure ML to execute your anomaly detection workflow.

 1. On the **Basics** page, perform the steps as mentioned below: